it985/my-stars/README.md

 *   [jgthms/css-reference](https://github.com/jgthms/css-reference) - CSS Reference: a free visual guide to the most popular CSS properties

 *   [edwardtufte/tufte-css](https://github.com/edwardtufte/tufte-css) - Style your webpage like Edward Tufte’s handouts.

+*   [lipis/flag-icons](https://github.com/lipis/flag-icons) - :flags: A curated collection of all country flags in SVG — plus the CSS for easier integration

 *   [you-dont-need/You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.